 Another strong aspect of The Devil’s Candy is Byrne’s attention to his characters.
 Jesse’s relationship with his daughter, Zoey, provides a strong emotional core that anchors the movie amidst its creepy vibe and visuals.
 It’s a relationship that feels so genuine and real – Byrne gets that audiences will be more frightened if they have some investment with the characters.
 Ethan Embry brings an excellent mix of intensity and sensitivity to Jesse, while Kiara Glasco impresses as Zoey.
 Shiri Appleby is sadly underdeveloped and given much less to do as wife, Astrid.
 And Pruitt Taylor Vince, like the best horror villains, mixes menace with a creeping sadness.

 Not all horror fans will appreciate the ambiguity of The Devil’s Candy.
 Its story leaves much of what happens open to subjective interpretation.
 Additionally, the scares aren’t of the ‘jump scare’ variety, but more tied to a patient investment in the characters and situations.
-With this second effort, director Sean Byrne mixes things up a little from The Loved Ones, but the end result is still a hauntingly good horror film.
+Nonetheless, with this second effort, Byrne mixes things up a little from The Loved Ones.
+And the end result is still a hauntingly good horror movie that should leave most viewers feeling unsettled long after the credits are done rolling. film.
 Hopefully, we wont’ have to wait as long for Byrne’s next film.